halmasieh/jarvis_data_eng_HomaAlmasieh/python_data_analytics/README.md

 <p align="center">
   <img src="https://github.com/halmasieh/-jarvis_data_eng_HomaAlmasieh/blob/develop/python_data_analytics/python_data_wrangling/data/customer_per_segment.PNG" width="650" height="300" alt=""/>
 </p>

+As you observe in the above graph, the customers in the category of Champion and loyal customers are extremely loyal and responsible for the large portion of the company revenue, therefore, they are highly valuable, and they should be taken into consideration to keep them engaged by providing them more rewards.
+In addition, the company needs to spend time for engaging the Can't lose and New customers categories.

 # Improvements
 - List three improvements that you want to do if you got more time